When you’re crunched for time, nothing beats a good boxed brownie mix. Here are 8 great ways to make boxed brownies better!

 Raid your pantry for some cookies.
 I’ve used both Oreos and leftover Thin Mints from the Girl Scouts.
 Place them in the bottom of the pan and then pour the brownie batter on top.
 Bake as directed and enjoy the extra surprise on the bottom!

-Upgrade #7: Frosting
+#7: Spread with Frosting

 As they are cooling, beat the following together in a large bowl with hand mixer: 3 tablespoons cocoa powder, 2 tablespoons softened butter, 2 tablespoons milk, ½ teaspoon vanilla extract, and 1½ cups powdered sugar.
-Frost the cooled brownies with this mixture.
+(This is the same frosting recipe as my Cocoa Drop Cookies).

-Upgrade #8: Frosting & Toasted Coconut
+#8: Top with Frosting and Toasted Coconut

-Caramel sauce + butterscotch chips
+- Caramel sauce + butterscotch chips

-Espresso powder + flaky sea salt
+- Espresso powder + flaky sea salt

-Flaky sea salt + caramel sauce
+- Flaky sea salt + caramel sauce

-Oreos + caramel sauce
+- Oreos + caramel sauce

-Oreos + frosting
+- Oreos + frosting